María Rosa Leggol

-Sister María Rosa Leggol, O.S.F., was a Honduran Franciscan Religious Sister who has been called the "Mother Teresa" of Honduras.
+María Rosa Leggol, O.S.F., (November 21, 1926 – October 16, 2020) was a Franciscan religious sister who has been called the "Mother Teresa of Honduras."
 In the 1960s, she organized a group of homes to care for the abandoned and deprived children of that nation, which became organized as the Sociedad Amigos de los Niños (SAN).
 Through the organization, she educated over 40,000 orphans across fifty years.
-Her cause for canonization is underway.

 Life

 Early life

 María Rosa Leggol was born on 21 November 1926 in Puerto Cortés, Honduras, a major port of Central America.
 After her French Canadian father abandoned her family before her first birthday, her native mother placed her in an orphanage, where she spent her childhood.
 At the age of six, she encountered two School Sisters of St. Francis (abbreviated in the United States as S.S.S.F), the congregation which she would later join.
-Having never seen Religious Sisters before, she asked a local Catholic priest about the women.
+Having never seen religious sisters before, she asked a local Catholic priest about the women.
 Once he had explained the idea of consecrated life to her, Leggol immediately determined that it was the life she wished to follow.
-Later, at the age of nine, Leggol prayed to the Blessed Virgin Mary to help her locate those Sisters so she could begin her new life.
+Later, at the age of nine, Leggol prayed to the Blessed Virgin Mary to help her locate those sisters so she could begin her new life.
 As she left the church, she spotted a train arriving with two School Sisters of St. Francis on board.

 Franciscan sisters

 Leggol grew to know the School Sisters of St. Francis, who had come from Germany to serve in Honduras, and repeatedly sought to enter the congregation.
-However, because she only had five years of formal education, the Sisters were hesitant to accept her.
+However, because she only had five years of formal education, the sisters were hesitant to accept her.
 After much effort and perseverance, Leggol was accepted by the School Sisters in 1948 at the age of 21.
 They brought her to the United States to begin her formation in the novitiate of their American province, based in Milwaukee, Wisconsin.
-By an interesting coincidence, she entered with an American, Diane Drufenbrock, who became a member of the Socialist Party USA in 1976 and ran as their candidate for Vice President of the United States in the 1980 presidential campaign.
+By an interesting coincidence, she entered with an American, Diane Drufenbrock, who became a member of the Socialist Party USA in 1976 and ran as their candidate for Vice President of the United States in the 1980 presidential election.
 They and the rest of their class completed their year of formation and made their profession on 13 June 1949.